dyc3/senior-design/harness-requirements.typ

 + Client Bob sends a chat message to room Bar
 + Assert that Monolith 2 received the message from Bob

-In the instance where multiple monoliths are active, when a client connects through the balancer it should route them first to the appropriate monolith, and then to the appropriate room.
-If a client chooses to send a message after successfully joining the message should broadcast to the entire room, but not outside of the given room or monolith.
+In the instance where multiple Monoliths are active, when a client connects through the Balancer it should route them first to the appropriate Monolith, and then to the appropriate room.
+If a client chooses to send a message after successfully joining the message should broadcast to the entire room, but not outside of the given room or Monolith.

 === Test: Balancer should route traffic to the correct clients